92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelShape/isChild.md

 isChild(): boolean
 ```

-Returns true if the ParcelShapes is a child parcel.
+Returns true if the ParcelShape is a child parcel.
 Read <Link to="/parcel-types">Parcel types</Link> for more info.

 When a ParcelShape is a child parcel, it allows the use of <Link to="/api/ParcelShape#child_methods">child methods</Link>.